Terms and Conditions for study at City, University of London

-7.3 The Institution is required by law to verify that you have the correct immigration permission to study at City.
-As part of the Institution’s recordkeeping duties, if you are a student from outside the EEA, you will need to present your original passport and one of the following:
+7.3 The Institution is required by law to verify that you have the correct immigration permission to study in the UK.
+As part of the Institution’s recordkeeping duties, if you are a student from outside the EEA, you will need to provide the institution with your original passport and one of the following:

-- current Tier 4 visa (30 day vignette and BRP card) sponsored by the Institution; or
+- current Tier 4 visa (30 or 90-day vignette and BRP card) sponsored by the Institution; or

 - another type of visa that permits study in the UK; or